Skip to main content

 routing_keyThe model identifier you pass to inference calls.
 Returned when you create an endpoint.

-Use this for all dedicated endpoint management operations:
+Use common base URL API for all dedicated endpoint management operations:

 https://api.tokenfactory.nebius.com